thaider/LinkLogin/README.md

 If you define a template to create the subject the content of the subject field will be ignored.

+## Installation

+### Dependencies

+In order for this extension to work the following extensions need to be installed:
+* EditUser
+* SemanticOrganization

+The extension uses Bootstrap classes and therefore works best with skins based on Bootstrap.
+It has only been tested with Tweeki skin.

+## Usage

 ## Configuration Options